No matter what all of the healthy lifestyle experts are saying, life is not always good.

-Drain and rinse the cashews and place them in your blender along with the rest of the dressing ingredients (garlic cloves, mustard, nutritional yeast, dulse, apple cider vinegar, worcestershire, sea salt and water) and blend until super creamy, about a minute.
+Drain and rinse the cashews (discard the soaking water) and place them in your blender, along with the rest of the dressing ingredients (garlic cloves, nutritional yeast, apple cider vinegar, Worcestershire, dulse, Dijon mustard, salt and water) and blend until super creamy, about a minute.

 Make the Croutons